mmwaikar/tictactoe/README.md

 This is a typical Scala application (that follows Java conventions) and the tests are in the `test\com\codionics\tictactoe` folder.
 Majority of the tests are in the `GameStateSpec` class.
 The tests could be run through `sbt` using the `test` command.

+### Features that can be added

+Currently, the endpoints return an error (if any) as a string.
+Some proper JSON could be returned in the erroneous cases.

+## Future Improvements

+* [Scala 3.2.1](https://www.scala-lang.org/download/3.2.1.html) should be used, which introduces a lot of new features, including **Discriminated Unions** which help immensely in modeling the domain nicely (in a more type safe fashion).

+* Typed functional (effect systems) libraries like [Cats Effect](https://typelevel.org/cats-effect/) or [ZIO](https://zio.dev/) should be used for even better / pure FP code.